BorisDudkin/FinTech_Module_20_JointSavingsAccount_Solidity/README.md

 _Libraries_

 1. We use the `Remix IDE` to build and test the Joint Savings Account Smart Contract created with `Solidity`.
-Because we use the web version of this IDE, we don’t need to install any software for this module
+Because we use the web version of this IDE, we don’t need to install any software for this module.

    - [Remix IDE](https://remix.ethereum.org/) - to initate the application.